alexwlchan/alexwlchan.net/src/_drafts/archive-monocultures-considered-harmful.md

 Most archives have a theme: a topic, an institution, or a person.
 That helps inform what gets included -- for example, a transport archive might accept a collection of old timetables, but decline some leaflets about gardening.
-Having a theme means the people who work on that archive can have a detailed knowledge of the theme.
+Having this focus means the people who work on that archive can have a detailed knowledge of the theme.
 They can write more in-depth descriptions and bring more context to the catalogue entries.

 Often different archives will have overlapping themes -- the same object could be in-scope in multiple places.